rubo77/Lalumo/dev/plan.md

   - [x] Remove updateLandscape from `chords.js` and add wrapper with dynamic import
 - [ ] Deduplicate & migrate logic for **2_4_chords_missing-note** into its module.
 - [ ] Deduplicate & migrate logic for **2_6_harmmony_garden** into its module.
+- [x] Refactor Play Chord button logic to eliminate fallback; initialize first question on activity load so `currentChordType` is always defined.
+- [ ] Investigate and fix "Unknown chord type: null" error in color-matching flow (ensure `currentChordType` is never cleared before use).
+  - [x] Remove resets at lines 349 and 695 in `chords.js`.
+  - [x] Confirmed lines 713 & 724 assign valid chord types (not null) – no change required.
+  - [x] Optionally add assertion/logging in `playChord` when `chordType` is null to aid debugging.
+- [x] Centralize audioEngine initialization in `chords.js` (`initAudio`) and remove scattered checks.
+- [ ] Fix incorrect `audioEngine` import in `chords.js` (use default export or proper named export).

 ### Chord Chapter Enhancements
 - [ ] Review all Chord module files (2_*) and outline necessary changes; ensure function names keep their 2_x abbreviations.